 So on this day in honour of Pachamama and Pop, and what also coincides with National Tree day in Australia, I will plant a tree (or 3) which is not unlike a traditional Andean ritual offering to Pachamama called Apachates.
 These are often a hole or well dug into the ground and offerings of all kinds including stones, leaves, seeds or food are buried in the Apachetas to “feed the Mother.”
 Prior to planting, permission is asked of the Mother to hurt Her with plows to prepare the soil.
 At this time, men will stab the soil with plows shaped like spears, and women will follow singing to the Mother as they plant.

 I would love for you to join me and plant a tree in honor of the Great Mother, in honour of the Earth and all her beings.

 Jassy Watson who lives on the sub-tropical coast of Queensland, Australia, is a mother of four, passionate organic gardener, Visionary Artist, Teacher, Intentional Creativity Coach and a student of Ancient History and Religion at Macquarie University in Sydney.
-She is the Creatress of Goddesses Garden and Studio/Gallery; a small school for the sacred creative arts.
+She is the Creatress of Earth Circle Studios; a small school for the sacred creative arts.
 Jassy teachers regular workshops based around themes exploring the feminine.
 Regular creative events and presentations are also held that have included visits from international scholars, musicians and artists.
-Jassy is passionate about helping women awaken to their creative potential and building community through creativity.
-You can see more of her work at www.goddessesgardenandstudio.com
+Jassy is passionate about helping women and girls awaken to their creative potential and building community through creativity.
+See her prints and Soulful Woman Oracle Cards.